A common misconception amongst coaches and lifters is that in order to begin using VBT you must completely change the way you approach training.

 2. Use your best rep velocity to track performance over time

-To take your use of velocity to the next level, I recommend keeping a history of your best rep velocity for the lifts you care about.
-You can then refer to this history aiming to beat your former best velocities and see improvement over time.
+To take your use of velocity to the next level, the Metric app allows you to keep a history of your best rep velocity for the lifts you care about.

-Ideally, as you lift heavier loads for your working sets you should also move sub-maximal weights at faster velocities, indicating greater power, rate of force development and improved technical proficiency across the entire load velocity profile.
+Ideally, as you lift heavier loads for your working sets, you should also move sub-maximal weights at faster velocities, indicating greater power, rate of force development, and improved technical proficiency across the entire load velocity profile.

 An increase of 0.05m/s on the same load over time is correlated with a 5% increase in 1RM for that exercise.